radwanCS/Data-Structure-Visualization-with-Graphviz/README.md

 5. **Return to main menu**: Returns to the main menu.

 ### Input Validation
 The application performs input validation, ensuring that only valid options are accepted.
-If an invalid option is entered, the application will prompt for a valid input.
+If an invalid option is entered, the application will prompt for a valid input or return the user to the previous menu.

 ## Dependencies
 The project relies on the Graphviz library for generating graphical representations of data structures.
 Ensure you have Graphviz installed before running the application.